apache/flink/docs/apis/streaming_guide.md

 </div>

-To run the example program start the input stream with netcat first from a terminal:
+To run the example program, start the input stream with netcat first from a terminal:

 ~~~bash
 nc -lk 9999